 Schools, colleges and the public

-The School of Materials is committed to a wide variety of outreach and public engagement activities, which include school visits, science fairs, public lectures and summer schools.
+The Department of Materials is committed to a wide variety of outreach and public engagement activities, which include school visits, science fairs, public lectures and summer schools.

 Many of our activities form part of the University’s Widening Participation initiative by targeting students from disadvantaged backgrounds.

 We have a number of exciting practical experiments and demonstrations that support the teaching of materials, which we are able to deliver either on or off-site.
 Our teams of ambassadors visit schools weekly during term time, while we regularly host schools as part of our school visit days (detailed below).

 We routinely attend science fairs and festivals, such as Bluedot Festival and ScienceX at the Trafford Centre, as well as the University’s own Science Spectacular event.
-Members of the School are also available to deliver public lectures on various topics, including materials for nuclear energy, 'smart' textiles, nanotechnology, and fashion business and technology.
+Members of the Department are also available to deliver public lectures on various topics, including materials for nuclear energy, 'smart' textiles, nanotechnology, and fashion business and technology.